Shuffle/Shuffle-docs/docs/configuration.md

 ```
 ./run.sh
 ```

+## Kubernetes
+Shuffle use with Kubernetes is now possible due to help from our contributors.
+This has not extensively been tested, so please reach out to @frikkylikeme if you're having execution issues.

+### Configuring Kubernetes:
+To configure Kubernetes, you need to specify a single environment variable for Orborus: RUNNING_MODE.
+By setting the environment variable RUNNING_MODE=kubernetes, execution should work as expected!

+## Database
+The Shuffle database has a single configuration right now: it's location.
+The location was initially /etc/shuffle, but is now ./etc/shuffle to not have permission errors.
+To fix the issue, type ./shuffle-database

+To modify the database location, change "DB_LOCATION" in .env (root dir) to your new location.

 ## Debugging
 As Shuffle has a lot of individual parts, debugging can be quite tricky.
 To get started, here's a list of the different parts, with the latter three being modular / location independant.